 This Instant Pot Whole Chicken Recipe will turn into your favorite chicken recipe!
-It is so easy and affordable to prep this way.
+It is so easy and affordable to prep.
 You will never look back once you try this quick and easy dinner recipe.

 I can not believe that you can cook a whole chicken in 30 minutes!
-I was very skeptical at first, but I kept seeing everyone's recipes and posts about it.
-So of course, I had to try it and boy am I glad I did.
+Yes, you can call me a skepti!
+Seeing everyone's recipes and posts about it made me want to try it out!
+So glad I did!